aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

-* CSV files are normally created by programs that handle large amounts of data.
-They are a convenient way to export data from spreadsheets and databases as well as import or use it in other programs.
+* CSV files are usually created by programs that handle large amounts of data.
+They are a convenient way to export data from spreadsheets and databases and import or use it in other programs.
-* CSV (Comma Separated Values) is a simple file format used to store tabular data, such as a spreadsheet or database.
+* CSV (Comma Separated Values) is a simple file format that stores tabular data, such as a spreadsheet or database.
 * A CSV file stores tabular data (numbers and text) in plain text.
 * Each line of the file is a data record.
 * Each record consists of one or more fields, separated by commas.